 The formula is RT60 = k*(V/Sa), where k is constant = 0.161 if the unit used is the metre, and 0.049 if expressed in feet.
 “Sa” is the total coefficient of acoustic absoption expressed in Sabine and it’s the sum of the surfaces of the room times the coefficient of acoustic absorption.
 To obtain it there are many methods, the most common is the frequency “sweep”.

 As you may have understood from this first article, making an installation to deliver a music program in a commercial facility doesn’t mean placing randomly speakers and subs.

 The acoustic installation, in this case, differs from the usual listening situation like, for example, a home stereo where the listener is still in one place.
 In a commercial activity people move, interact with the environment and the staff, and at every moment must feel welcome and cuddled by the music, without being bothered and annoyed by it.

 To give the right value to your money and achieve concrete and long lasting results, you need to rely on professionals that proceed with the following steps:

-    With this kind of contents – as mentioned before – we want to give our unconditionate support to the cause, but we cannot fail to mention that the Helvia catalog has a wide range of professional solutions dedicated specifically to this field.
-At the same time our team of specialists can take in charge all the phases of the job, from the first visit to the analysis, up to the installation itself.
+We would like to remind you that the Helvia catalogue has a wide range of professional solutions dedicated to the world of installation, and that our team of specialists can take charge of all phases of the work, from inspection to analysis, right up to the actual installation.